How to Sell a House with Structural Issues: A Comprehensive Guide

 How Much Less to Offer on a House with Foundation Issues?

-When deciding how much less to give on a Chicago home with foundation problems, it’s important to do a full inspection of the property.
-Problems with the foundation can have a big effect on the home’s value, so sellers should be ready to change their offers to reflect this.
+When deciding how much less to give on a Chicago home with foundation problems, inspecting the property thoroughly is essential.
+Foundation problems can significantly affect the home’s value, so sellers should be ready to change their offers to reflect this.

 Start by obtaining a detailed inspection report from a qualified structural engineer to understand the extent of the foundation problems and potential repair costs.
 Typically, buyers might negotiate a reduction in the asking price that reflects these anticipated expenses.

-This could be anywhere from 10% to 20% less than the market value, based on how bad the problems are and how the real estate market is in Chicago.
-Also, think about things like how old the house is, how much similar homes have sold for in areas with similar footing problems, and if the current owners have tried to fix the problem before.
+This could be anywhere from 10% to 20% less than the market value, depending on the problems and the real estate market in Chicago.
+Also, consider things like the age of the house, how much similar homes have sold for in areas with similar footing problems, and whether the current owners have tried to fix the problem before.

 By thoroughly evaluating these elements, you can make a more informed decision regarding how much less to offer on a home with foundation challenges in Chicago’s competitive real estate market.